 Mortgages in Israel are different from those in other countries.
 Buyers and investors from outside of Israel should be aware of certain important factors before beginning the process of financing a property purchase.

 One of the very first steps a prudent prospective buyer of Israeli real estate will do is gather information regarding the available financing for a purchase of a home in Israel.
 While this may be an easy task in most western countries, in Israel the information is generally not readily available, and definitely not as straight-forward as one could hope.
 While there are some similarities when comparing the Israeli mortgage market to those of other countries, there are stark differences too, and understanding them will undoubtedly lead to a better and more knowledgeable decision and a more thorough understanding of what options are available for a given loan scenario.

-In an effort to simplify, here is my list of the top 10 things to know about the mortgage landscape in Israel:
+In an effort to simplify, here is my list of the top 10 things to know about the mortgage landscape when financing a home in Israel:

-- There are no foreign banks that provide mortgage loans on Israeli property.
+- There are no foreign banks that provide mortgage loans on Israel real estate.
 Only Israeli banks will do so.

 - There is no mortgage contingency in Israeli purchase contracts – a pre-approval should be in place BEFORE signing a contract.